You don’t know what you don’t know!

 • Prescription medication – stock up before you go, take advantage of mail delivery options, or find a local pharmacy that is easy to get to.

 • Have Gatorade and Pedialyte on hand in your room.
-They are great for days you are not feeling well or just hungover.
+They are great for days you are not feeling well or just hungover. - There is no catching up in college.

 • Do not procrastinate.